julien-jacob/wplingua/readme.txt

 Absolutely! wpLingua intercepts page content and analyzes HTML and JS code.
 It discovers all texts, translates them and renders the pages multilingual.
 This approach guarantees compatibility with the translation of your WooCommerce online store, as well as with all other WordPress plugins.

 = Is wpLingua compatible with Divi or other Theme? = The method used by wpLingua to translate website texts guarantees compatibility with most themes.
-Themes tested with guaranteed compatibility: Divi, Twenty Twenty One, Astra, OceanWP, Blocksy, Hello, Generate Press, Neve, Envince, Twenty Twenty Four, Twenty Twenty Five, Poe, Neve FSE, Frost, Tove, and more…
+Themes tested with guaranteed compatibility: Divi, Twenty Twenty-One, Astra, OceanWP, Blocksy, Hello, GeneratePress, Neve, Envince, Twenty Twenty-Four, Twenty Twenty-Five, Poe, Neve FSE, Frost, Tove, and more…

 = Is wpLingua compatible with Gutenberg or other page builders? = The method used by wpLingua to translate website texts guarantees compatibility with most page builders.
 Page builders tested with guaranteed compatibility: Elementor, Divi Builder, Gutenberg.